About Us

 Who we are

-We are 30 member households – singles and couples, working and retired, volunteers and activists.
-Our lives are full and rich!
+We have 30 homes where singles and couples, working and retired, volunteers and activists enjoy full and rich lives.
 Some of us have lived and traveled around the world; some of us enjoy the quiet of home.
 We all value community, share our diverse skills and interests, and offer mutual support to each other.
-Environmental sustainability is important to us, and together we are creating simple and beautiful housing that honors the earth and preserves open space.
+Environmental sustainability is important to us, and together we have created simple and beautiful housing that honors the earth and preserves open spaces.

 The people of Shepherd Village represent a wide range of faiths and beliefs.
 Among us are those who follow traditions of Christianity, Judaism, Buddhism, combinations of many or none at all.
 We value diversity and look forward to expanding and enriching our world as we learn from one another.